Atomnp/Atomnp.github.io/content/authors/admin/_index.md

 #   link: certificates/

 interests:
+  - Software Engineering
-  - Machine Learning
+  - Data Science and Machine Learning
-  - Security and Privacy
+  - Data Engineering
-  - NLP, Programming languages, Software systems, Theory of computation
+  - NLP, Programming languages, Software systems
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups: